parse-community/blog/_posts/2021-01-30-Writing-Better-Code-Cloud-Code-with-Parse-Server-Example.md

 Having well written code can save you a lot of time in the long run.
 There is nothing worse than looking back at old code you've written and needing to spend hours to wrap your head around it.

-There have been _many_ improvements to Javascript since the initial release of Parse Server.
+There have been _many_ improvements to JavaScript since the initial release of Parse Server.
 Here are a few of them:

 ## Using const or let instead of var